awsdocs/amazon-dynamodb-developer-guide/doc_source/getting-started-step-1-CLI.md

  aws dynamodb describe-table --table-name Music | grep TableStatus
 ```

-This command returns the result shown below\.
-When DynamoDB has finished creating the table, the value of the `TableStatus` field is set to `ACTIVE`\.
+This command returns the following result\.
+When DynamoDB finishes creating the table, the value of the `TableStatus` field is set to `ACTIVE`\.

 ```
 "TableStatus": "ACTIVE",